-Marjariasana (Cat yoga pose ) is derived from Sanskrit words marjari means cat and asana means posture or pose.
+Marjariasana (Cat yoga pose ) is derived from Sanskrit words marjari means cat and asana mean posture or pose.
 It is also known as cat stretch pose.
 The flexibility of the spine and back muscles are maintained with the help of this asana.
 The Marjariasana (Cat Stretch) is a movement that combines forward bends with back arches, giving your back the complete movement it needs.
 Thus, your vertebrae become mobile, and the movements in your cervical, thoracic, and lumbar spine release all the tension trapped in them.

 Steps of Marjariasana Cat Yoga Pose

 - Come down to form a table where your back represents a table top and hands and feet represents the legs of the table.
-Make sure that you arms are exactly beneath your shoulder and your legs are exactly beneath your hips.
+Make sure that your arms are exactly beneath your shoulder and your legs are exactly beneath your hips.